ngnhatmih/Outcast-25/README.md

 ## Mechanics

 Mechanic | Description | Layout
 ------------- | ------------- | -------------
-Weapons Category UI | can switch between weapons some weapon has delay | below down area Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Breaking Environment | And they drop resources | All Gamemodes Climbing | Some weapons like Claw can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default
+Weapons Category UI | can switch between weapons some weapon has delay | down screen area Skull Kill Icon | each kill is displayed in top of screen with a skull with kills | top screen area Rocket Jump | if a explosion blast player goes flying or jump | Explosions Focus Mode | Hold Right Click and use scope zoom for full accurate shooting | Scope zooming in Breaking Environment | And they drop resources | All Gamemodes Climbing | Some weapons like Claw can attach on to buildings and walls | jump and Attack on a wall or building Overheat Mechanic | When using the overheat covers the weapon category its in and stops being functional for a while Vehicle Explosion | on aircaft it is blasted and crashes explode on ground | Game mechanic by default